Why is a Toner important to your Skincare Ritual?

 When should you apply a toner? and how do I apply it?

-- Using a cotton ball - dispense the toner onto a cotton pad and gently swipe it around your face working outwards then inwards.
+- Using a cotton ball - dispense the toner onto a cotton pad and gently wipe it around your face working outwards then inwards.

 - Spraying directly onto the skin - some toners come in a spritz bottle to spray directly onto the face.
 Make sure you close your eyes while spaying the toner.